sagemath/trac_to_gh/Issue 6633.md

 # Issue 6633: optimize computation of matrices of Hecke operators on modular symbols spaces

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6633

 Original creator: was